Cube-OS/cubeOS/docs/ecosystem/services/payload-services.rst

 Building and Running
 ~~~~~~~~~~~~~~~~~~~~

-From inside of a Kubos SDK Vagrant box, navigate to the ``service`` folder of your
+From inside of a CubeOS SDK Vagrant box, navigate to the ``service`` folder of your
 copy of the Rust service example.

 Issue ``cargo build`` in order to build the service.